tenzir/platform/examples/keycloak/README.md

-We assume that you already have a Keycloak instance up and running that is reachable with a browser, for example by running the `keycloak` service from the docker compose file in this example.
+We assume that you already have a Keycloak instance up and running that is reachable with a browser, for example by running the `keycloak` service from the Docker Compose file in this example.
 The same configuration steps apply when using an external instance.